imixs/open-bpmn-vscode-integration/QUICKSTARTGUIDE.md

 This is a short summary of my own findings in integrating a GLSP Diagram into VS-Code.
 The GLSP project provides a [VS Code Integration Project](https://github.com/eclipse-glsp/glsp-vscode-integration) that is providing some glue-code to make the integration as simple as possible.
 But of corse integration can be very different from project to project and can not be provided as an out-of-the-box solution.

+In general the VS Code integration needs to be embedded in a [web view](https://code.visualstudio.com/api/extension-guides/webview) of a [custom editor](https://code.visualstudio.com/api/extension-guides/custom-editors) VS Code extension.

 The following sections provides some tips for integrating a GLSP Disagram into VS-Code.

 ## 1) Project Structure